 Machine guarding safety tips | Tech Ehs

-In less than 10 days, a worker’s hand got crushed and two of them got injured as they suffered from the partial amputation of their fingers as workers were operating machines without adequate safety guards and procedures in place.
+In less than 10 days, a worker’s hand got crushed, and two of them got injured as they suffered from partial amputation while operating machines without proper machine guarding or procedures in place.

-This incident takes us back to the year 2016 wherein a company suffered severe penalties.
-Reasons, the company:
+This incident takes us back to the year 2016, where a company faced hefty OSHA penalties for:

 Rewinding the scenario

-Had the following been in place, the accident would have been avoided.
+Had the following machine safety procedures been in place, the accident would have been avoided.

-On the other hand, they are extremely dangerous, especially since there is often the need for an operator or some human involvement.
+On the one hand, they achieve a level of efficiency that is difficult to match for manual operations.
+On the other hand, they are extremely dangerous, especially since there is often a need for an operator or some form of human involvement.
 These accidents can range from a crushed finger to amputation and death (given in the example above).
-So how are these risks reduced?
+So, how are these risks reduced?

 The answer is safeguarding by way of implementing machine guard safety.

-As machines continue to become high-tech and complicated, we should keep up with the new advances in Industry 4.0 and strive our best to protect ourselves.
+As machines continue to become high-tech and complicated, we should keep up with the new advances in Industry 4.0 and strive to protect ourselves as best as possible.

 Underlining the essential machine guarding requirements

-One must make sure that staff and employees are familiar with machine safety rules and hold regular training sessions to update and reinforce them.
+It is essential to ensure that staff and employees are familiar with machine safety rules and to hold regular training sessions to update and reinforce this knowledge.
+Regular machine guarding toolbox talks can reinforce these principles and keep safety at the forefront of everyone’s mind.

-The Primary is to understand and identify when and where safeguards are needed and how they coincide with the operations, whether be a fixed guard, interlocking guard, or any other safety device.
+The primary aim is to understand and identify when and where safeguards are needed, and how they coincide with operations, whether through a fixed guard, interlocking guard, or any other safety device.

 Ask these questions:

-• Are safeguards in place meeting OSHA requirements?
+• Are safeguards in place to meet OSHA requirements?

 • Are safeguards preventing worker contact with moving parts?

-• Are safeguards allowing the user to comfortably operate the machine?
+• Are the safeguards sufficient to allow the user to operate the machine comfortably?

-• Are point-of-operations safeguards provided for the machine?
+• Are point-of-operation safeguards provided for the machine?

 Machine guarding safety tips | Tech Ehs

-One of the motivations to have the idea of golden rules or 10 rules, originally comes from rule simplification.
-The reason is, any safety professional’s first response would be ‘oh, my company’s got too many rules’ – so, we boil it down to just those ones that are essential and get rid of all the complexity.
+One of the motivations for the idea of the golden rules, or 10 rules, originally comes from the desire for rule simplification.
+The reason is that any safety professional’s first response would be ‘oh, my company’s got too many rules’ – so, we boil it down to just those that are essential and get rid of all the complexity.

-Following machine safety rules serve (3) purposes –
+Following machine safety rules serves (3) purposes –

 Guidelines for action.